-The contributing properties of the Sunshine Mile Historic District embody the distinctive characteristics of the pre- and post-WWII eras.
-Bungalows through Modern Movement. the buildings, designed principally by Tucson-based architects with a few notable exceptions, represent a cross-section of design trends and styles popular during early and mid twentieth century.
-The district displays a spectrum of locally popular architecture, in effect, providing a snapshot of suburban architecture design in Tucson's 20th century.
+The contributing properties of the Sunshine Mile Historic District embody the distinctive characteristics of the pre- and post-World War II eras.
+Spanning from residential bungalows through Modern Movement comeral design, the buildings, designed principally by Tucson-based architects with a few notable exceptions, represent a cross-section of design trends and styles popular during early and mid twentieth century.
+The district displays a spectrum of locally popular architecture providing a snapshot of suburban architecture design in Tucson's 20th century.